dolphindonglers/dolphindonglers.github.io/_posts/2025-06-15-do-you-remember.md

 In his mind, she wears the Van Cleef bracelet.
 It clinks against the Patek on his wrist.
 He only bought it for her.
 Not to impress—but to match.
 To say: *We’re on the same page.
 The same time.*

-Instead of heading back to Maseeh, Adi does what any emotionally frazzled boy with too many Coursera tabs open would do:
+Instead of heading back to Maseeh, Humbug does what any emotionally frazzled boy with too many Coursera tabs open would do:
 He **backpropagates**.

 Mistakes?
 Yes.